How to Qualify

 CIArb reserves the right to cancel or change the date, venue or content of programmes and the names of speakers, lecturers and tutors.
 Candidates will be provided with adequate notice of any change.
 If the Institute has to cancel a course, candidates will be provided with a full refund or the opportunity to transfer their registration to the next course.

 Should a candidate wish to cancel their registration of a course, notification must be received in writing to email@example.com.
-Cancellation charges apply.
+Cancellation charges apply, which are explained in full on the Fee Sheet 2016.

 What is my next step when I complete the course?